maxivanoff/mortality_predictor_mimic/README.md

 ## Content

 The final code is in the project_code.ipynb and the remaining IPython notebooks contain additional coding and explorations.
-Please see the textual description of the project in project_report.pdf
+Please see the textual description of the project in project_report.pdf.
+The file project_proposal.pdf contains on original proposal for this project.